devplayer0/fyp/report.md

 with specific options such as the value of test data to use.

 There are a number of possible design patterns that could fulfil this idea.
-One might be to follow gem5's Python configuration philosophy - write a script which instantiates and wires up the whole system.
+One might be to follow gem5's Python configuration philosophy: write a script which instantiates and wires up the whole system.
 However, since assignments will likely follow a similar set up and pattern of performing one action and following it up with another that uses the results of the previous, this is